gilescope/undepend/README.md

 ## Gotchas:

-At the moment `cargo check --all-targets` doesn't compile doc tests so if a dep is just used for that it might try and drop it.
+At the moment `cargo check --all-targets` doesn't compile doc tests so we try and run `cargo test non_existent_test_name` - this I think forces the compile to happen.

 (Tracking issues/PR for fixing this: https://github.com/rust-lang/cargo/issues/6424